 Liberty is a very small village located in the state of New York.
 With a population of 4,134 people and two constituent neighborhoods, Liberty is the 355th largest community in New York.

-Because occupations involving physical labor dominate the local economy, Liberty is generally considered to be a blue-collar town.
-40.55% of the Liberty workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Liberty is a village of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Liberty who work in office and administrative support (11.10%), sales jobs (10.67%), and maintenance occupations (5.64%).
+Liberty is a blue-collar town, with 42.41% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Liberty is a village of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Liberty who work in office and administrative support (14.57%), sales jobs (9.16%), and personal care services (5.72%).

-Liberty is a very ethnically-diverse village.
+Liberty is an extremely ethnically-diverse village.
 The people who call Liberty home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Liberty residents report their race to be White, followed by Black or African-American.
 Liberty also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.71% of the village’s residents.
+People of Hispanic or Latino origin account for 32.07% of the village’s residents.
 Important ancestries of people in Liberty include Irish, Italian, Polish, and Dutch.

 The most common language spoken in Liberty is English.
 Other important languages spoken here include Spanish and Italian.